ozgureroglu/d3_cloud_developer_task/README.md

 ## Prerequisite:

-This projects assumes that you have an AWS account and configured a  profile for AWS CLI to access ypur account from command line.
+This projects assumes that
+- You have an AWS account and configured a profile for AWS CLI to access your account from command line.
+- You already created an S3 bucket to be used for holding tfstate files

 # Project Folders